monarc-project/monarc-project.github.io/content/pages/news/MONARC.2.13.3.released.md

 - Fixed analysis creation based on a specific model when the model has assets that consist of risks with generic threats or vulnerabilities.
 - Added the validation of the instances hierarchy to prevent a possible parent / child circular reference.
 - Fixed batch import validation error for measures, operational risks and operational risks tags.
+- [#562](https://github.com/monarc-project/MonarcAppFO/issues/562) Fixed the final report generation error when the asset's context is set.
+- Fixed the scale impact type status validation during the import process.
+If an instance consequence is not hidden, but a corresponding scale impact type is hidden the consequence value is not used for the risk calculation.

 ## Updating